 The Landfill property tax class was also new starting in 2017.
 Under previous legislation, landfills were included within the commercial category.
-Currently, the County only has one (1) taxable landfill property that qualifies for the class.
+Currently Haldimand only has one (1) taxable landfill property that qualifies for the class.
 The Province has established the "Starting Ratio" as the 2017 ratio for the Commercial tax class.
-Municipalities have the flexibility to establish the tax ratio within the "Range of Fairness" with the upper limit established at the greater of: (a) Revenue Neutral Ratio for the class, increased by 5%, or (b) 1.1.
+Municipalities have the flexibility to establish the tax ratio within the "Range of

+Fairness" with the upper limit established at the greater of: (a) Revenue Neutral Ratio for the class, increased by 5%, or (b) 1.1.
+Accordingly, the revenue neutral tax ratio plus 5% results in a tax ratio upper limit of 1.8572.
 Given the limited number of properties/assessment in this tax class (this new class generates approximately \$13,000 annually at the current commercial tax ratio), having a slightly higher tax ratio would have limited impacts.

-However, as the "Range of Fairness" has a maximum of 1.8572 to a low of 1.1, increasing this class above the current regular commercial class tax ratio would create additional disparities within the commercial class and leave this class further away from the lower limit of the "Range of Fairness".
+However, as the "Threshold Range" has a maximum of 1.8572 to a low of 1.1, increasing this class above the current regular commercial class tax ratio would create additional disparities within the commercial class and leave this class further away from the lower limit of the "Range of Fairness".

-Recommendation: Based on the above analysis, staff are recommending that the landfills tax class ratio remain at 1.6929, the same as other occupied commercial properties, for 2023.
+Recommendation: Based on the above analysis, staff are recommending that the landfills tax class ratio remain at 1.6929, the same as other occupied commercial properties, for 2025.